A STUDIO FOR MODERN RETAILers

 • LAST ITEM HIDDEN * DO NOT DELETE

-Kowtow's Pattern Project Challenge for Melbourne Design Week: the community can collect an exclusive, free pattern for The Ascot Top to make themselves, thoughtfully, and share.
-It connects consumers with not just the ethos of the brand but makes them participants & fellow makers.
+Kowtow's Pattern Project Challenge for Melbourne Design Week: collect an exclusive, free pattern for The Ascot Top to make at home, connecting customers not only with the ethos, but makes them participants & fellow makers.
+INSIDER MOMENTS

 2019-2023